itsyaasir/riff/Readme.md

-# Riff
+# riff

 This program is written in Rust and uses the Levenshtein algorithm to find the difference between two file text.

 ## Usage

-To use this program, simply pass in two strings as command line arguments.
-The program will then output the difference in there two files
+To use this program, simply pass in two file texts as command line arguments.
+The program will then output the difference in the two files

 ``` bash
 ./riff ./file1.txt ./file2.txt